GENIE-MC-Community/GENIESupport/README.md

 system.
 If you find cryptic error messages associated with libtool and autoconf while attempting to build log4cpp, you may chose to try make in place of gmake.

+Finally, the default checkout method for packages living in GitHub is ssh (because it was easier for me to configure at Fermilab).
+If you run into "permission denied" errors, try using the `https` checkout flag, `-s` and see if that works.

 # To-Do